drerichsu/drerichsu-homepage/README.md

-# Eric Hsu's Home Page

-## Contact Info
+# Contact Info

 ![Eric's head](https://math.sfsu.edu/sites/default/files/styles/sf_state_250x250/public/images/hsu_0.jpg?h=ffed8f21&itok=m0gTz5g_ "Eric's head")

 * Eric Hsu, Professor and Chair, Mathematics Department
 * Partner Director, Center for Science and Math Education
-* San Francisco State University
+* San Francisco State University, 1600 Holloway Avenue, San Francisco, CA 94132
 * erichsu@sfsu.edu

-## Meeting With Me
+# Meeting With Me
-* For official advising, read [Advising for Math Teaching Concentration](Advising.md) and then schedule a meeting with me below.
+* For official advising, read __Advising for Math Teaching Concentration__ and then schedule a meeting with me below.
-* For info on how to become a teacher in California, also go to [Advising for Math Teaching Concentration](Advising.md).
+* For info on how to become a teacher in California, also go to __Advising for Math Teaching Concentration__.
 If you have a BA already, pay special attention to the end.
-* For coursework evaluation for the math single-subject waiver program, read instructions at [Coursework Evaluation](CourseworkEvaluation.md).
+* For coursework evaluation for the math single-subject waiver program, read instructions at __Coursework Evaluation__.

 * To schedule a Zoom meeting with me at https://erichsu.youcanbook.me ​
-## Teaching
+# Teaching
 * My Classes.
 Includes all past classes.

-## Current Grants
+# Current Grants
 * 7/1/2020-6/30/2022.
 PI.
 "Bay Area Math Collaborative (BAM-C)".
 CA Education Learning Lab. ($17K / 2y)
 * 6/1/2019-5/31/2024. co-PI, STAJES.
 NSF Noyce Track 1 #1852881. ($945,843 / 5y)
 * Past grants are listed on my [Curriculum Vitae](CV.md).

-## Curriculum Vitae
+# Curriculum Vitae
 * My [Curriculum Vitae](CV.md).
 Lists:
   * all past grant funded projects, with links to more information
   * publications, many with PDF links